rodneyknaap/atx-turboxt-v3/README.md

 This KiCad version is confirmed to be fully compatible with screenshots of JLCPCB guidelines of settings for creating the files for manufacturing.
 I will be including my own KiCad library additions in the source files which need to be unpacked into the appropriate kicad installation shared library folders.

+Update 24-12-2023:
+I have done further testing with ALS and F type logic ICs to improve on the DMA timing, which allows for supporting a wider range of 8237-clone DMA controllers to function completely in the system.
+This is vitally important for supporting floppy disk writing and formatting, and for supporting sound samples to be played back through a soundblaster compatible soundcard for example in DOS games.
+The result of my testing work is that after replacing with these ICs the DMA timing is much improved:

+U24 - 74ALS573 (no F type available at the moment)
+U55 - 74F08
+U58 - 74F74
+U59 - 74F00
+U60 - 74F74

+These recommended ICs are now also included in the detailed txt partslist included in this GitHub project.

 I will not be further revising this design since I view it as completed.

 My next project is a 286 AT mainboard design comperable to the IBM 5170 and similar PCs, without the use of a chipset.